🔎 How do you open a car bonnet?

 🔎 What should your tyre pressure be?

 Tyre pressure is really important and can affect your car’s performance if your tyres are not inflated correctly.
-Tyres which are underinflated can have a negative impact on road grip, stopping distances and braking distances.
+It’s one of the most common car faults and can increase your fuel consumption.
+Tyres which are under-inflated can hurt road grip, stopping distances and braking distances.
 Each car has its own recommended tyre pressure but usually, it is between 31 and 38 PSI.
 You can find out your tyre pressure by checking your vehicle handbook or it may be printed on the sill of the driver’s side door.

 🔎 How to change windscreen wipers?